 If you don’t understand, ask Interviewer can you please repeat the question.

-If you don’t know any answer.
+Meanwhile, If you don’t know any answer.
 Tell him/her straight I do not know the answer, instead of silence.

 So you can keep calm.
-If you prepare the questions mentioned above and practise as much as you can.
+If you prepare the questions mentioned above and practice as much as you can.
 You should not worry about anything.
 Well preparation means, you will get a positive response from the embassy.

 Services by Consult Studies Abroad